 And it goes all the way down to Istanbul, Turkey at 1.8 per 100,000.

-And so President Trump announced this morning that he's gonna federalize DC police and deploy National Guard troops in an effort to keep people alive in our nation's capital and fix what what has not been dealt with by local officials.
+And so President Trump announced this morning that he's going to federalize D.C. police and deploy National Guard troops in an effort to keep people alive in our nation's capital and fix what has not been dealt with by local officials.

-Uh, a healthy thing to do, and the fact that the president cares and what you what what what is the alternative?
+And the fact that the president cares and what is the alternative?

 They've had every chance in the world to fix this on their own.